salvipeter/quadfit/notes.md

 1. The twist control points of the cubic patches are updated to reflect those of the corresponding ribbons, where applicable.
+   Where there is no adjacent ribbon, the twist control points are computed as the quasi-intersection of lines going through the adjacent fixed control points.

 1. The cubic patches are degree elevated to quintic, and then the second derivative control points are updated.
 At the ends of